What is an arrhythmia?

 When the arrhythmia causes symptoms, you have several different choices for treatment.

-Your healthcare provider will choose a treatment based on the type of arrhythmia you
+will choose a treatment that is best for you.
+The choice will be based on the type

-have, how severe your symptoms are, and whether you have other conditions such as
+of arrhythmia you have, how severe your symptoms are, and if you have other conditions

-diabetes, kidney failure, or heart failure.
-These can affect the course of the treatment.
+such as diabetes, kidney failure, or heart failure.
+These can affect the course of

 Some treatments for arrhythmias include:

-recommend that you avoid caffeine, alcohol, or any other things that may be causing
+advise you to not have caffeine, alcohol, or any other things that may be causing

 the problem.
-If your provider thinks that stress is a cause, he or she may recommend
+If your provider thinks that stress is a cause, they may suggest meditation,

-meditation, stress-management classes, an exercise program, or psychotherapy to ease
+stress-management classes, an exercise program, or psychotherapy to ease stress.

 through the chest.
-This will stop certain very fast arrhythmias such as atrial fibrillation,
+This may stop certain very fast arrhythmias such as atrial fibrillation,

 supraventricular tachycardia, or atrial flutter.
 You are connected to an ECG monitor,

 which is also connected to the defibrillator.
-The electrical shock is delivered at
+The electrical shock is given at a point

 The healthcare provider puts a thin, flexible tube (catheter) into your heart through

-a vessel in your groin or arm.
-The provider uses a method such as radio frequency
+a large blood vessel in your groin or arm.
+The provider may use high-frequency radio

-procedure that is used.
-For this an ultra-cold substance is put on the site.
-This
+For this, an ultra-cold substance is put on the site.
+This freezes and destroys the

 chest region just under the collarbone.
-It sends electrical signals to start or regulate
+It sends electrical signals to control a slow

-a slow heartbeat.
-A permanent pacemaker may be used to make the heart beat if the
+heartbeat.
+A permanent pacemaker may be used to make the heart beat if the heart's

 pathways are blocked.
 Pacemakers are often used for slow arrhythmias such as sinus